Don’t Blame The Messenger

-The trouble with marketing messages is that you (the author) can never fully guarantee that the audience (the recipients) will find affinity, no matter how credible or well-intentioned it may be.
+The trouble with marketing messages is that you (the author) can never fully guarantee that the audience (the recipients) will find affinity, no matter how credible or well-constructed the message may be.

 For the purposes of this article, marketing messages will denote any communication with strategic intent between a business entity and its target audience.
-Leaving poor messaging practices behind, let’s concentrate on why well thought marketing messages fail.
-After all, such messages are packaged diligently to inspire, provoke, intrigue and convince audiences.
+Leaving poor messaging practices behind, let’s concentrate on why well-thought marketing messages fail.
+After all, such messages are packaged diligently to inspire, provoke, intrigue and convince their audiences.

 In my opinion, there are three possible outcomes for all messages and they rest entirely on the recipient’s state of mind.

 There is a decent probability that the message, even when backed by conclusive evidence, does not align with the recipient’s views.
 The recipient remains completely closed to interpretation or consideration of the message.
 Despite its merits, the message always fails.

 Conversely, the recipient could be completely open to the content without even questioning its authenticity because the message conforms to the recipients existing line of thinking.
 Biases operate as filters.
-Without any checks, they serve as an impediment to good campaigns.
+Unfortunately, they also serve as an impediment to good campaigns.

-In this case, the message is received, evaluated for credibility and factualness, yet the recipient reconciles to their hardcoded bias on the subject.
-In such situations, the message is assessed but the outcome remains largely similar to the one-way runway.
+In this segment, the message is received, evaluated for credibility and factualness, yet the recipient reconciles to their hardcoded bias on the subject.
+In such situations, the message is assessed but the outcome remains largely proportionate to the one-way runway.

 This means that, irrespective of message authenticity, the recipient will follow an established thought process.
 It’s possible they have strong emotional, spiritual or patriotic ties that run contrary to the message.

 The Glimmer Of Hope

-In these scenarios, recipients examine messages for factualness and authenticity, draw objective data-driven opinions and then alter their course of action, if warranted.
+In these scenarios, recipients examine messages for factualness and authenticity, draw objective data-driven opinions and then alter their response, if warranted.

 Well constructed messaging works best with this group of recipients, particularly when trying to convert an audience.
 The premise of good messaging after all is to inspire recipients to act in a way that’s beneficial for the business.